bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/overflowed/make-room.md

     page: too-small.md
 ---

-`JsonDocument::overflowed()` returns `true` when you try to insert a value in the `JsonDocument`, but the memory allocation fails.
+This means that ArduinoJson couldn't allocate enough memory for the JSON document.

-The solution is to free some memory.
+So you must free some memory.

 See [How to reduce memory usage?](/v7/how-to/reduce-memory-usage/) for some tips.